daafith/TestDoubles/README.md

 # TestDoubles
 Test doubles are like stunt doubles, they take the place of the 'real' thing in test code.
+They are particularly useful in TDD but can also help in making existing tests quicker, more reliable and more controllable.
 ## Dummy Object
 This is a placeholder object that is passed to the SUT as an argument (or an attribute of an argument) but is never actually used.